-Wessex Scene have found that University-linked clothing company Ixaha have held a tweet for nearly 4 months which is incontrovertibly anti-Semitic in nature.
-Following contacting by the publication, the University has taken swift action removing two student internships with the company advertised on its careers portal.
+Wessex Scene have found that former University-linked clothing company Ixaha have held a tweet for nearly 4 months which is incontrovertibly anti-Semitic in nature.
+Following contacting by the publication, the University took swift action removing two student internships with the company advertised on its careers portal and cut all future ties with the company too.

 Update – Wessex Scene can confirm that as of the evening of Sunday 19th May, both tweets referenced in this article were taken down by the company – while the screenshotted tweet was reported by at least one individual to Twitter on Wednesday, when Twitter removes any tweet it leaves up for 14 days a notice indicating it has removed the tweet.
-The company has not however replied to our email asking why their statement contained no actual apology or why they hadn’t taken their tweet down when initially highlighted by Wessex Scene.
+The company has not however replied to our email asking why their statement detailed below contained no actual apology or why they hadn’t taken their tweet down when initially highlighted by Wessex Scene.
+Meanwhile, Wessex Scene received swift confirmation from the University on 21st May that as well taking down the two previously advertised positions with the company, ‘no further positions with them will be posted on our careers pages’.

 The tweet reads and can be viewed as follows, prior to the tagging of several profiles and linking to a shirt advertised by the company: